777arc/textbook/content/frequency_domain.rst

 .. image:: ../_images/square-wave.svg
    :align: center
    :target: ../_images/square-wave.svg
+   :alt: The time-frequency Fourier pair of a square wave, which is a sinc (sin(x)/x function) in the frequency domain

 This one is also less intuitive, but we can see that the frequency domain has a strong spike at 10 Hz, which is the frequency of the square wave, but it also seems to keep going.
 It is due to the quick change in time domain, just like in the previous example.
 But it's not flat in frequency.
 It has spikes at intervals, and the level slowly decays (although it will continue forever).
 A square wave in time domain has a sin(x)/x pattern in the frequency domain (a.k.a. the sinc function).

 Now what if we have a constant signal in the time domain?
 A constant signal has no "frequency".
 Let's see: